<img src="https://certify.alexametrics.com/atrk.gif?account=mZnsn1QolK1052" style="display:none" height="1" width="1" alt="">

 1. Diversity Defined

-The easiest approach to defining diversity is through measuring the presence of protected groups within an organization.
-Measuring the presence of people representing difference in terms of gender, ethnicity, race, orientation and handicap is meaningful, and points the level of access and fairness in a culture.
+The easiest approach to defining diversity is by measuring the presence of protected groups within an organization.
+Measuring the number of people representing different genders, ethnicities, races, orientations, and handicaps within an organization is meaningful.
+It indicates the level of access and fairness in a culture.
 However, simply measuring these “externals” is not a complete measure of diversity.

-At its core, diversity is difference in thinking, world view and perspective.
+At its core, diversity is a difference in thinking, worldview, and perspective.
 People from different protected categories may or may not have different ways of thinking and operating.
-If people do not bring differing perspectives and fresh thinking, there is the probability of group think and a compliant culture that adopts set orthodoxies and does not adapt to changing markets.
+But suppose people do not bring differing perspectives and fresh thinking.
+In that case, the probability of groupthink and a compliant culture that adopts set orthodoxies and does not adapt to changing markets increases.

-At its core, diversity is about elevating our awareness through challenging assumptions and fresh perspectives, ideas and approaches.
+At its core, diversity is about elevating our awareness by challenging assumptions and embracing fresh perspectives, ideas, and approaches.
 Diversity of thought is necessary for continuous improvement and reinvention.

-A key indicator of real diversity is – do you have people in your organization who help you think differently and elevate how you approach work?
-Your career, and the life of your organization, depend upon you answering this question affirmatively.
-This means hiring, supporting and even promoting people who think differently than you do.
+A key indicator of real diversity is if you have people in your organization who help you think differently and elevate how you approach work.
+Your career and the life of your organization depend upon this indicator being present in your life and work.
+This means hiring, supporting, and even promoting people who think differently than you do.

 diversity

 Diverse perspectives need to find expression and application.
-This happens through reinforcing a set of behaviors that make it safe, even beneficial, for anyone to share their best thinking.
-The culture of inclusion is based upon a set of behaviors that are reinforced by training, performance systems, leadership support, formal recognition and rewards, and company communications.
-Below is a set of three key leadership behaviors that we have found cut across organizations in creating an inclusive culture.
-This list can be adjusted and enhanced to fit the unique needs of a team, department or company.
+This happens through reinforcing behaviors that make it safe or beneficial for anyone to share their best thinking.
+A culture of inclusion is based upon behaviors reinforced by training, performance systems, leadership support, formal recognition and rewards, and company communications.
+Below are three key leadership behaviors that we have seen create a culture of inclusion across organizations.
+This list can be adjusted and enhanced to fit the unique needs of a team, department, or company.

 Appreciate